Determinat Bundles and Geometric Quantization Of Vortex Moduli Spaces ON Compact Kahler Surfaces: Quantum line bundle as a determinant bundle

 \end{proof}

 The above theorem says that under the conditions above, we can quantize $M$ by the determinant bundle.

-We had shown a similar result for the abelian vortex moduli space on a Riemann surface, Dey,~\cite{D1},~\cite{D2}.
+A similar result for the abelian vortex moduli space on a Riemann surface, Dey,~\cite{D1},~\cite{D2}.

 One can define the vortex equations on compact K$\ddot{\rm{a}}$hler $4$-manifolds.
 The moduli space was studied by Bradlow ~\cite{B1}.
 We geometrically quantize the moduli space where the equations are now defined on a compact K$\ddot{\rm{a}}$hler surfaces.
-We generalize to compact K$\ddot{\rm{a}}$hler manifolds under some conditions.
-For projective manifolds, we show that the vortex moduli space is a projective manifold, if it is smooth.